 Description

-St Colman's Roman Catholic Church, Longstone Road, Rathfriland
+St Colman's Roman Catholic Church

-The main entrance to the north gable is contained within a slightly advanced cement-rendered gabled door surround with an advanced base, instepped jambs, moulded kneelers, and moulded concrete coping topped with a cross finial.
-The Gothic-headed opening has chamfered reveals and a labelled hood mould.
-The door itself is diagonally sheeted varnished timber fitted with decorative iron strap hinges and a cable twist door pull.
+The main entrance in the centre of the north gable is contained within a slightly advanced cement-rendered gabled door surround with an advanced base, instepped jambs, moulded kneelers and moulded concrete coping with cross finial.
+The Gothic headed opening has chamfered reveals and a labelled hood mould.
+The door is diagonally sheeted varnished timber with decorative iron strap hinges and cable twist door pull.
+Above are three stained glass lancet windows, the central one taller, all with chamfered reveals, splayed cills and a common labelled hood mould.

-The transept runs east to west across the building.
-Each transept's north face has a door similar in style to the main entrance with a plain surround.
-The west and east gables of the transepts are identical, each containing three lancet windows with a taller central one, all with plain quarries and splayed surrounds.
+The left (east) and right (west) walls of the nave each have four lancet windows with splayed reveals and cills.
+The northernmost windows on each side have cast iron lattice frames; the others have stained glass.
+The transept runs east to west.
+The north face of each transept has a door matching the main entrance with plain surround.
+The west and east gables of the transepts are identical, each with three lancet windows, the central one taller, all with plain quarries and splayed surrounds.
 The south face of the east transept has a single stained glass lancet window.
 The south face of the west transept is abutted by the sacristy.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.